-Looking around our planet and viewing the incredible variation of species that make up Nature, one obvious fact that stands out quite clearly but is most likely overlooked is this:
+Looking around our planet and viewing the incredible variety of species that make up Nature, one obvious fact that stands out quite clearly but is most likely overlooked is this:

-That is simply because they function under the auspices of ‘instinct’ and have no conflicting information from the artificial and, unfortunately revered data base of ‘culture’.
+That is simply because they function under the auspices of ‘instinct’ and have no conflicting information from the artificial and, unfortunately, a revered database of ‘culture’.

 Hence, what to eat, when to eat, how to eat, when to sleep, etc become issues that have not only been the subject of human inquiry for eons but constitute much of the scientific inquiry of today.